aj470/Interactive_Instagram/README.md

 <br>
 To-DOs:

+- Load links dynamically (i.e only load links between selected/visible nodes on hover) //which will also help in optimizing node computation
 - Implement inbuilt photo feed for each node.
 - Add computational heuristics for more varied graph visualizations.
 - Polishes.